varletjs/varlet/packages/varlet-ui/src/dialog/docs/en-US.md

 ### Intro
-A dialog pops up to display the content and handle the user interaction `Dialog` have provided functional and component usage, and there is no essential difference between the two usage effects and parameters
+A dialog pops up to display the content and handle the user interaction `Dialog` have provided functional and component usage, and there is no essential difference between the two usage effects and parameters.

 ### Install